Washington DC

 If you are coming between June 25 and August 26, the National Zoo won't be able to offer free bus parking.
 During this time, school buses can reserve parking only with the purchase of a Group Tour Package.
 There is no bus parking available on weekends unless the group is registered for a Group Tour Package.

-Buses must always drop off and pick up students in the secure Bus Lot, located between A and B lots.
-Once the students have disembarked, buses will either be directed to the appropriate parking lot, or asked to leave the Zoo for the duration of the trip.
+Buses must always drop off and pick up students in the secure Bus Lot, located between Parking Lots A and B. Once the students have disembarked, buses will either be directed to the appropriate parking lot, or asked to leave the Zoo for the duration of the trip.
 There is limited bus parking in the neighborhoods surrounding the National Zoo.
 Note: It is illegal and dangerous to let your students on and off the bus from Connecticut Avenue and the lower Zoo.

 Reminder: Tour buses may not drop off visitors on Connecticut Avenue NW.
 This is both unsafe and illegal.
-Buses without reservations will be allowed to enter the National Zoo to discharge their passengers at the Bus Loading/Unloading Area (park in lot E, unload visitors near lot B) and will be allowed only to return approximately 10 minutes before they are scheduled to pick up their passengers.
-For more information, contact the Zoo at:
+Buses without reservations will be allowed to enter the National Zoo to discharge their passengers at the Bus Loading/Unloading Area (park in Parking Lot E, unload visitors near Parking Lot B) and will be allowed only to return approximately 10 minutes before they are scheduled to pick up their passengers.
+For more information, contact the National Zoo at:

 National Zoological Park